askimos/predictions_abalone_invehicle/README.md

 - file format	    .csv (1 file)

 The task in the Abalone Age UCI dataset is to predict the age of abalone (a type of shellfish) based on a number of physical attributes such as length, diameter, height, and weight.

-The task in the In-Vehicle Coupon Recommendation dataset is to develop a model that can accurately recommend relevant coupons to drivers based on their driving routes, personal characteristics, and purchase history.
-The dataset includes information on driving routes, weather conditions, demographic information, and the purchase history of the drivers, as well as information about the coupons available for recommendation.
-The goal is to develop a recommendation system that can use this information to suggest relevant coupons to drivers while they are driving, which could help increase sales for merchants and improve the driving experience for the users.
+The goal in in-vehicle coupon recommendation dataset is to train a classifier that takes the features as input and predicts the target variable, which is whether or not the customer will redeem the coupon.

 ## 4. Experiment setup
 Jupyter notebooks was used as a programming platform.
 Implementations of the chosen machine learning models were taken from the scikit-learn [[3]](https://scikit-learn.org/stable/) framework for Python [[4]](https://www.python.org/).
 The three chosen alogirthms were k-Nearest-Neighbours, Random Forest and Neural Networks.